 Our Goal: Transform Lives

-paws4people®️ trains and places Assistance Dogs in assisting users to transform their lives for a better tomorrow.
+paws4people®️ trains and places Assistance Dogs, empowering users to transform their lives for a better tomorrow.
 We believe every person is deserving of priceless and well-deserved independence.

 Today, many clients with “invisible disabilities” using an Assistance Dog while accessing public venues are questioned more readily than a handler whose disability is visible.